søndag 7. august 2011

 And she's gone.

-And then he realizes his future self must have figured out a way to save her.
+And then he realises his future self must have figured out a way to save her.

 When you run with the Doctor, it feels like it will never end.
 But however hard you try, you can't run forever.
 Everybody knows that everybody dies, and nobody knows it like the Doctor.
 But I do think that all the skies of the all the worlds might just turn dark if he ever, for one moment, accepts it.